jmcnamara/rust_xlsxwriter/README.md

 Recent changes:

+- Added support for links in images.
 - Added support for combined charts and chart secondary axes.
 - Added support for worksheet sparklines.
-- Added support for Excel 365 embedded worksheet images.

 See the full [Release Notes and Changelog].